Minnesota Lynx vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Lynx Season Stats

-- Minnesota grabs 34.6 rebounds per game and concede 34.6 boards, ranking sixth and fifth, respectively, in the WNBA.

-- With 18.8 assists per game, the Lynx are eighth in the league.

-- In terms of turnovers, Minnesota is sixth in the WNBA in committing them (13.1 per game).
-It is ninth in forcing them (12.8 per game).
+- In terms of turnovers, Minnesota is sixth in the league in committing them (13.3 per game).
+It is ninth in forcing them (12.7 per game).

-- Defensively, Minnesota is worst in the WNBA in 3-pointers allowed per game at 9.4.
-It is ninth in 3-point percentage conceded at 35.9%.
+- Minnesota is the worst team in the league in 3-pointers conceded (9.2 per game) and ninth in 3-point percentage defensively (35.4%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.